Curriculum for children

 Here is advice from Shine on nurturing faith in children for both parents and Sunday School teachers.

-Here are the Bible memory verses from the Shine curriculum for Early Childhood through Junior Youth for 2016-2017 and for 2017-2018.
+Here are the Bible memory verses from the Shine curriculum for Early Childhood through Junior Youth.

 Wee Wonder: Sharing God's Love With Twos, by Chrissie Walls and Lori Steiner Jans, introduces the youngest (two-year-old) children to God through song, action rhymes, Bible stories and responsive play.
 This age-appropriate curriculum has 12 modules and a total of 52 sessions such as We Come To Church, God Made The World, Jesus Is Born and God Is With Us.
 The sessions, which can be used interchangeably or consecutively throughout the year, include Bible stories, pictures and take-home activity pages; the curriculum also includes a music CD and Leader's Guide.